Why are most team-building activities at best entertainment, and at worst cynicism-generators and a waste of money?

 People can only think at the level that they can think.
 There is a complexity gap (please see our blog post, Bridging the Complexity Gap and this white paper Bridging the Complexity Gap – Clear Impact Consulting Group) .
 Most leaders and team members do not think at a level that’s adequate to address the increasing volatility, uncertainty, and rapid change they face.
 Even if they are all in the same room and sincerely working on an effective path forward, there will be limits to what develop.
 Introducing them to actionable models that help them to think at higher levels of complexity (please see Our Tools) greatly facilitates the quality of dialogue and the power of subsequent actions.

 Awareness does not equal change.
 We humans operate largely on automatic pilot.
 We think and act in habitual ways.
-Even when we learn new perspectives that truly intrigue us, ones that we think have the potential to really make a difference, we do not then do the necessary work to have these seeds take root and lead to real change.
+Even when we learn new perspectives that truly intrigue us, ones that we think have the potential to really make a difference, we do not often do the necessary work to have these seeds take root and lead to real change.
 What does it take?
 Actively cultivating collective and individual reflection.
-We humans actually increase our collective and individual capacity only when we build in cycles of action and reflection.
+We humans actually increase our collective and individual capacity only when we build in cycles of action and reflection, individually and collectively.
 We set goals, create plans, try things, step back and reflect on what happened and what we can learn , and then repeat these iterative cycles.
 This is what builds new neural pathways in humans, and effective processes in organizations and teams.
 Meaningful intervention into organizational/team culture requires senior leaders to continue to pay attention to desired changes, along with regularly scheduled collective follow-ups.